What is same day student absence notification?

 Queensland state schools are to advise parents/carers when their child is absent without explanation as soon as practicable on that day, allowing time for parents/carers to respond before the end of the school day.

-From Day 1 Term 3 2016, this requirement is in place for students who are in out-of-home care.
+From Day 1 Term 3 2016, this requirement was in place for students who are in out-of-home care.

-From Day 1 Term 1 2017, this requirement will be in place for all students.
+From Day 1 Term 1 2017, this requirement was in place for all students.

 Why introduce a same day notification requirement?